Accounting: Making Sense of "Big Data"

 Often referred to as “the language of business,” accounting is the accumulation, analysis, and communication of an organization’s financial information.
 Accountants collect and report financial data to allow business leaders to make informed ethical decisions.

-The School of Accountancy is one of only 185 accounting programs throughout the world that are separately accredited by AACSB International (The Association to Advance Collegiate Schools of Business).
+The School of Accountancy is one of only 190 accounting programs (less than 3%) worldwide that are separately accredited by AACSB International (The Association to Advance Collegiate Schools of Business).
 Visit our accreditation page for details.

 Degrees in Accountancy